dotnet-websharper/docs/v4.x/fsharp/InterfaceGenerator.md

 ## Defining Members

-The primary use of type values is the definition of member signatures, methods, constructors, properties and fields, are defined.
+The primary use of type values is the definition of member signatures, methods, constructors, properties and fields.

 ### Methods